vmetrix/vacuumetrix/README.md

 ##AWS
  update config.rb with your organization's AWSAccessKeyId and AWSSecretKey with permission to read the Cloudwatch API

+##Neustar
+  update config.rb with your organization's API Key and Secret

 ##Output
  your Graphite server